MicrosoftDocs/ai-builder/ai-builder-docs/object-detector-component-in-powerapps.md

 ### Key properties

- - **ModelId** (“AI model” in the properties panel): AI model information to which the component is bound.
+ - **ModelId** ("AI model" in the properties panel): AI model information to which the component is bound.
  - **OriginalImage**: The original image before processing.
  - **GroupedResults**: The details of detected objects.
 For each object, these properties are available:
     - **TagId** The id of the object detected.